 We’ve all experienced it – the stuffy nose, sore throat, exhausted feeling that has you reaching for the thermometer.

-There's nothing worse than getting bogged down with a bad cold, especially during the holiday season.
+There’s nothing worse than getting bogged down with a bad cold, especially right after the holiday.
 So here are ten easy tips for fighting off winter colds:

 Your body needs lots of it!
 That means instead of running all those errands, you get yourself in bed.
 You need to save your energy in order for your immune system to get rid of that cold.